drongo-framework/drongo-wing/README.md

-# drongo-feathers
+# drongo-wing
-Modules for drongo.
+Modules that make your drongo fly.